 They do not practise what they preach

-— The drug-taking sports star portraying a spotless image to sponsors.
+— The drug-taking sports star milking a squeaky clean image with the sponsors.

 — The socialist MP who sends her children to exclusive prep-schools.

-The world despises leaders who don’t practise what they preach.
+The world despises a leader who does not practise what they preach.
 And so does Jesus.
 In fact Jesus leads the way in the condemnation:

 “Then spake Jesus to the multitude, and to his disciples, Saying The scribes and the Pharisees sit in Moses’ seat: All therefore whatsoever they bid you observe, that observe and do; but do not ye after their works: for they say, and do not.
 For they bind heavy burdens and grievous to be borne, and lay them on men’s shoulders; but they themselves will not move them with one of their fingers.
 But all their works they do for to be seen of men: they make broad their phylacteries, and enlarge the borders of their garments, And love the uppermost rooms at feasts, and the chief seats in the synagogues, And greetings in the markets, and to be called of men, Rabbi, Rabbi.”
 (Matthew 23:1-7)

 These words from Christ would have fallen like asteroids onto the cultural and religious scene of His day.
 Jesus is opening fire on the holiest people these Jews had ever seen!
 The scribes and Pharisees were the best of the best.
-The greatest Bible scholars, the strictest moral leaders.
+The greatest bible scholars, the strictest moral leaders.
 It was the scribes and Pharisees who chastised the culture from the vantage point of the religious right.
 But somehow Jesus outflanks them.
 Not so much from the right, but from above.
-The assembled crowd would have been astounded.
+The assembled crowd would have had their eyes on stalks.
 And the scribes and Pharisees would be choking with righteous indignation.